 I Turned 40 and/or Started Menopause, What the Hell Do I Wear Now???

 Some of my friends in their late 40’s/early 50’s are going through this now and from what they tell me it’s a total pain in the ass.
 The night sweats can happen during the day, all of the fat in their body has migrated to their stomach and their arms are now flabby.

 Why is this happening?
 Read here: Why Do Women Gain Weight After 40?
 After Menopause?

 - Wear layers.
-If you’re going through menopause your hormones are going berserk and you can have hot flashes at any time.
+If you’re going through menopause your hormones are going nuts and you can have hot flashes at any time.
 This can be particularly frustrating if you live in a cold place where sweaters are the norm.
 So wear a t-shirt underneath a lighter sweater or cardigan.
 Keep a back up t-shirt nearby in case you sweat through the one you’re wearing.

 - Dress your “age”?

 I have some really cute skirts but I’m afraid if I wear them in public someone will say, “Lisa, your youth is texting you.
 It wants it’s skirt back.”
 If I’m feeling awkward it’s not worth it.
 By the same token, I don’t allow “society” to dictate to me what I should wear or how I should behave, as is evidenced by my bikini with 5″ heels ensemble and fondness for pole dancing.
 My personal guideline here is I wear it as long as I feel confident in it.